Lois tells stories just for You!

 Lois Sprengnether Keel, (LoiS), is a Michigan storyteller, and has a wide variety of storytelling programs or can create one just for you.

-LoiS tells stories from the Great Lakes or your choice of country or continent (for example Australia or Africa), spooky stories, Native American tales (especially Anishinabe - also called Chippewa or Ojibwe), tall tales, specific characters or animals (such as Paul Bunyan, the Hodja, Anansi, Rabbit, Turtle and others).
+LoiS tells stories from the Great Lakes area or your choice of country or continent (for example Australia or Africa), spooky stories, Native American tales (especially Anishinaabe - also called Chippewa or Ojibwe), tall tales, specific characters or animals (such as Paul Bunyan, the Hodja, Anansi, Rabbit, Turtle and others).

-Historical reenactments include a woman who experienced the Underground Railroad and the Civil War homefront, a one-room schoolteacher, a “hired girl”, and 1950s memories.
-Her newest program is about World War I, appearing as a Michigan “Hello Girl” (bilingual telephone operator) in France.
+Historical reenactments include a woman who experienced the Underground Railroad and the Civil War homefront, a one-room schoolteacher, a "hired girl", and 1950s memories.
+Her newest program is about how Michigan provided 75% of the smuggled alcohol during Prohibition for "High Times in Dry Times."

 A program of LoiS storytelling may also be enriched by the use of puppets, music, dance, or American Sign Language.

-After more than 45 years as both a librarian and storyteller, LoiS is comfortable with groups of all ages and sizes.
+- After 50 years as both a librarian and storyteller, LoiS is comfortable with groups of all ages and sizes